 In "Bunch of thoughts", Golwalkar opines that Muslims and Christians in India are unpatriotic, but Golwalkar's hatred is not confined to Indian Muslims or Christians.
 Golwalkar condemns even Chinese because they eat rats, pigs, dogs, serpents, cockroaches, and everything.
 Such men cannot be expected to have human qualities.
-Golwalkar showers praise on the Nazi campaign against Jews and Gypsies which took place in the 1930s in Germany explaining that this was a good lesson for us in Hindustan to learn and profit by, there are only two courses open to these foreign elements, Golwalkar explains, either to merge themselves in the national race and adopt its culture or to live at its mercy so long as the national race may allow them to do so and quite the country at the sweet will of the national race.
+Golwalkar showers praise on the Nazi campaign against Jews and Gypsies which took place in the 1930s in Germany explaining that this was a good lesson for us in Hindustan to learn and profit by, there are only two courses open to these foreign elements, Golwalkar explains, either to merge themselves in the national race and adopt its culture or to live at its mercy so long as the national race.
 Further he wrote that in this land Hindus have been the owners, Parsis and Jews are guests, and Muslims and Christians the dacoits.